 - Xiao Zhang Duo (小张铎) as Ge Zhong Jing (盖仲景) and the demonic king.
 Manipulative and scheming as Ge Zhong Jing, but hilarious and crazy as the demonic king.
 Well, he was as scheming yet at times, he was so easily tricked.
 I didn’t realize it was the same person portraying two roles but got it from the credits of the main theme song.
 Then later, I realized there were similarities in features with those two, considering how the makeup was for the demonic king, it was hard to distinguish at first.
 And the fact that the different dubbing thrown me off.
 Good one!
 (The plot later disclosed why the two looked similar and how their fate had intervene with one another so it wasn’t too over with having one person portraying two roles for his case as well.)

 - Achel Chang as Xi Yue (袭月).
-She appeared in the 3rd case.
-She was the local judge’s daughter in law, who was injured and entered a coma.
-She later awakened and recounted that she and her husband were attacked by a young monk – who killed her husband in a fight.
+She appeared in the third case.
+She was the local judge’s daughter-in-law, who was injured and entered a coma.
+She later awakened and recounted that she and her husband were attacked by a young monk–who killed her husband in a fight.
 However, it was later revealed that she was the one who killed her husband.
 Yet later on, it was disclosed that she might be some serial killer, not just suffering from some tragic events and killing her husband in defense.
 Then it got complicated again since it wasn’t established if Ge Zhong Jing was pulling strings behind the curtains regarding her suspicious behaviors or not.
 Then later on, it was revealed that she was just confused of the details hence wanting to lie regarding what happened.

 - Niu Piao (牛飘) as Tai Shang Lao Jun (太上老君).
 One of the gods.
 Hilarious!